Gianlucaboni/Project-Sony-Lab/README.md

-# Project-Sony-Lab
+# Characterization and forecast of online music consumption dynamics
-Part of the code developed for the final project
+Part of the code developed for my Master thesis project at Sony Computer Science Lab